Text Size

 Here are answers to some of the common, but more complex, questions that people often ask about Agrace.

-No. Agrace patients make their own choice about whether they prefer to be resuscitated or to die naturally if their heart or breathing stops.
+No. Agrace patients make their own choice about whether they prefer to die naturally or be resuscitated or if their heart or breathing stops.
 They are not required to have “do not resuscitate” status.
-When patients enroll, we talk with them and their family or health care agent to be sure we know their end-of-life wishes and advance directives.
+When patients enroll, we talk with them and their family or health care agent to be sure we know about their end-of-life wishes and advance directives.

-When you enroll, you name an “attending physician” to your hospice team.
+When you enroll, you name an “attending physician” to your hospice care team.
 It could be your primary care doctor or a specialist who has been caring for you.
-Your attending physician works closely with the Agrace staff, by continuing to order medications, treatments and other support that you need.
+Your attending physician works with the Agrace staff, by continuing to order medications and other support that you need.

-No. It is an intermittent service, which means the Agrace care team makes scheduled in-home visits according to the patient’s and family’s needs.
+No. The Agrace team makes scheduled in-home visits according to the patient’s and family’s needs.
 Importantly, our patients have access to a nurse and a social worker any time of day or night for information, support and problem-solving, either by phone or a home visit.

-People who need in-home assistance for extended periods, every day or around-the-clock may need to hire private caregivers.
-Agrace Age at Home—a home care service that operates in Dane County—provides this type of support on a private-pay basis, as do several other senior care companies.
-Your hospice team can help you arrange this support, and we will work closely with any caregivers you hire.
+People who need in-home assistance for extended periods of time, every day or around-the-clock may need to hire private caregivers.
+Agrace Age at Home—a non-medical personal-care service that operates in Dane County—provides this type of support on a private-pay basis, as do several other companies.
+Your hospice care team can help you arrange this support, and we will work closely with any caregivers you hire.

-Most likely not—most of our patients are able to stay in the comfort of home.
-About 95 percent of our services are provided in patients’ (or relatives’) homes, or in assisted living or nursing homes.
-However, if you have pain, breathing difficulties or other health problems that cannot be managed at home, your nurse may recommend that you come to one of Agrace’s two inpatient units (IPUs) for care—usually for just a few days—until you are well enough to return home.
+Most likely not.
+About 95 percent of our hospice services are provided wherever the patient lives, which could be their home, a relative’s homes, or in assisted living or nursing homes.
+However, if you have pain, breathing difficulties or other health problems that cannot be managed at home, your nurse may recommend that you come to Agrace’s inpatient unit (IPU) for care—usually for just a few days—until your symptoms are better managed.

-Sometimes—if the patient’s goal in receiving the treatment is to relieve pain or other symptoms of their terminal illness, rather than to try to cure the illness.
-In hospice these treatments or therapies may be called “open access” or “concurrent” services.
-Agrace considers these requests individually, so please ask us about your specific case.
+Sometimes they can, if the patient’s goal in receiving the treatment is to relieve pain or other symptoms of their terminal illness (the goal of hospice care), rather than to cure their illness.
+These treatments or therapies may be called “concurrent” services, if you have them while you are in hospice care.
+Agrace considers requests for these treatments individually, so please ask us about your specific case.

-There is no limit to the length of time you can be a hospice patient, if you continue to have a life expectancy of six months or less, and the primary goal of your care remains comfort, not a cure for your illness.
-While you are receiving our care, you will have regular reviews of your health status, including face-to-face visits with an Agrace doctor or nurse practitioner.
+There is no limit to the length of time you can have hospice care, if you continue to have a life expectancy of six months or less, and the primary goal of your care remains comfort, not a cure for your illness.
+While you are receiving hospice care, you will have regular reviews of your health status, including face-to-face visits with an Agrace doctor or nurse practitioner.